Which Similarity-Sensitive Entropy (Sentropy)?: Discussion

-In contrast, when similarity is heuristic and not constrained by such principles, as with the Euclidean‑\allowbreak distance-\allowbreak based similarity measures used here, there is no \textit{a priori} reason to privilege the default similarity ($k=1$) over other values of $k$.
+In contrast, when similarity is heuristic and not constrained by such knowledge, as with the Euclidean-\allowbreak distance-\allowbreak based similarity measures used here (across different embeddings), there is no \textit{a priori} reason to privilege the default similarity ($k=1$) over other values of $k$.
 For instance, RMSD provides a perfectly valid similarity definition and corresponds to Euclidean distance with $k=1/\sqrt{d}$, where $d$ is the dimension of the underlying data (number of columns for tabular data, number of pixels $\times$ number of color channels for image data, 2 for the umap embedding, etc).
-Therefore, in heuristic cases, scaling can serve as a reasonable dial that investigators can adjust to obtain values that make the most sense given the context and/or are maximally informative about the system.
+Therefore, in heuristic cases, scaling can serve as a reasonable dial that investigators can adjust to obtain values that make the most sense given the context/are maximally informative about the system.
 Such choices arise often in measurement.
-For example, we note that the parameter $q$ offers a loosely analogous scaling to that used in traditional (and similarity-sensitive) entropy, allowing investigators to adjust the emphasis on frequency.
-Lest choices feel too arbitrary, remember that specific integer values of $q$ correspond to well‑known statistics; for example, $q=2$ corresponds to Simpson’s index, which reflects the statistics of collision frequency.
-It is possible that alternative values of $k$ could similarly be linked to other quantities of interest.
-Investigating this possibility is left for future work.
+For example, the parameter $q$ is an analogous dial in traditional entropy (as well as sentropy), allowing investigators to adjust the emphasis on frequency.
+As with $k$, prior information can constrain choice of $q$; for example, when the measurement has to do with collision frequency, $q=2$ should be used, consistent with $q=2$ corresponding to Simpson's index.
+Whether specific values of $k$ might similarly be linked to known quantities of interest is a question left for future investigation.